 - Decreased muscle mass

-A simple blood test can determine if low testosterone is the culprit, and a comprehensive evaluation with your physician will help dictate what type of treatment should be prescribed.
+A simple blood test can determine if low testosterone is the culprit, and a comprehensive evaluation with a physician helps dictate what type of treatment should be prescribed.
 Several options for testosterone replacement are available, including patches, injections and implanted pellets that slowly release the hormone into the body.

 The first sign of an enlarged prostate for most men is nightly trips to the bathroom.
 Other symptoms include a weak urine stream, leaking or dribbling.
 See your primary care physician immediately if there is blood in your urine, pain or burning with urination or you are not able to urinate.
 Your physician will want to rule out other conditions that can cause urination problems, such as bladder cancer or prostate cancer.

 “Most men put up with an enlarged prostate for months before seeing a doctor,” says Dr. Simone.
 “But an enlarged prostate can be treated if urination problems become bothersome and impact quality of life.”